colinmcardell/norns/readme-setup.md

 ### desktop

-for building on desktop, add the `--desktop` option to both `waf` steps (configure and build):
+for building on desktop, add the `--desktop` option to the configure step:

 ```
-./waf configure --desktop
+./build.sh configure --desktop
-./waf build --desktop
+./build.sh build
 ```

-(NB: `waf` assumes `build` as the default command, which is why we can omit it above.)
+(NB: The build script provides a unified interface for building Norns with CMake.
+See `build_compatibility.md` for more details.)

 ## launching components